hughtoomey/comp423-course-notes/docs/tutorials/go-setup.md

     fmt.Println("Hello COMP423")
 }
 ```
 4. Now its time to run your program!
-This can be done with two options
+This can be done with two options:
-    - Run your program directly in your terminal
+        1. Run your program directly in your terminal
     ```
     go run main.go
     ```
+            * Compiles your Go code in memory and immediately executes it.
+            * No standalone binary is produced (the compiled program is temporary).
-    - Create an executable file using the build command.
+        2. Create an executable file using the build command.
 This command creates an file that can be run directly
     ```
     go build main.go
     ./main
     ```
+            * Compiles your code into an executable file (e.g., `main` or `main.exe`)
+            * Does not automatically run the program; you run the binary separately afterward.
 ## Thats it!
 congratulations on completing your first go project!